velexi-corporation/VLXI-Cookiecutter-Julia/README.md

   Note that `init-pkg.jl` supports several command-line options.
 To see the full list of options, use `init-pkg.jl --help`.

+* Replace any template fields in the `LICENSE` file with the appropriate project-specific information.

 ### 2.2.
 Running Tests